 I am so grateful that, at TAMK, people are open-minded and ready to accept challenges!Luiza Preda, Exhibition Curator

 After the initial shock of the lock-down, Anna decided to conduct interviews with music students from Mediapolis and Tampere Music Academy to learn about the early affects that it was having in the music industry.
-There are seven interviews in total.
+There are six interviews in total.

 It definitely was a challenge as it was a new aspect for all of us.
 We really came together to make iWeek happen.
 We made sure to set clear responsibilities from the beginning and respected each other work boundaries, and it resulted in us being able to put together a great event in a short period of time.
 Each one of us was fully committed in putting on the event.
 No one knew how to turn this into an online event, but we did it!